Joona-T/weathery/README.md

 Small weather app where the user can find local weather forecast and also search for forecasts in any Scandinavian city.
 [App is hosted with Heroku.](https://weathery-weather-app.herokuapp.com/)

-The app is implemented with Vue.js and meant for mobile devices.
+The app is implemented with Vue.js and designed for mobile devices.
 Finnish Meteorological Institute's (FMI) API is used for retrieving the forecast data.
 Google's reverse geocoding API is used for locating the user.